gpavanb1/RAM/README.md

 ## Why did you build this?

-To learn speaking, a big part is to get used to the pronunication.
+To learn speaking, a big part is to get used to the pronunciation.
 YouTube has a huge repository of videos that can be used for this purpose
 ## How to install and execute